splicemachine/spliceengine/platforms/hdp2.6.3/docs/HDP-installation.md

    ````
    -Dsplice.spark.hadoop.fs.hdfs.impl.disable.cache=true
    ````

 ### Enabling Ranger for Authorization

 Splice Machine installs with Native authorization configured; native authorization uses the Splice Machine dictionary tables to determine permissions on database objects.

+#### Config Splice Machine Ambari Service

+In the tab:  Advanced ranger-splicemachine-audit

+1. Check audit to HDFS
+2. Check audit to SOLR
+3. For the config: xasecure.audit.destination.solr.urls change localhost to the hostname / node for SOLR
+4. Set xasecure.audit.is.enabled to true

+In the tab:  Advanced ranger-splicemachine-security

+1. Update ranger.plugin.splicemachine.policy.rest.url
+2. Change localhost to the host / node for Ranger Server

+#### Add Ranger Service for Splice Machine

 Before changing the authorization scheme, the Splice Machine ranger service needs to be installed.
 As part of the Splice Machine Ambari Service, the admin plugin for Splice Machine is added to the Ranger web application.